sktime/skpro/docs/source/api_reference/metrics.rst

 where the ground truth may be censored.
 These metrics take the censoring information into account.

-Distribution predictions are also known as conditional distribution predictions.
-(or conditional density predictions, if continuous).

 .. currentmodule:: skpro.metrics.survival

 .. autosummary::